yungyuc/sciwork20/content/articles/2003-cancellation.md

 We have [rescheduled once]({filename}./2002-new-date.md) because of the epidemic.
 Since then the situation has become worsened and we are seeing rapidly-growing infections in the world.
-Although in Taiwan it is relatively well-controlled, so far, the found cases are still increasing and it is reportedly that we are close to or already in community spread.
+Although in Taiwan it is relatively well-controlled, so far, the found cases are still increasing and we are close to or already in community spread.
 After careful assessment, we learn that the safety of all participants is of high risk in this time, and have to make the hard decision to cancel the conference.

 Every participant will get full refund.
 You do **not** need to cancel on KKTIX.
 Instead, please send an email to